 There is a second round of the Cultural Recovery Fund (CRF).
 This is from Arts Council England (ACE) on behalf of the Department of Culture, Media and Sport (DCMS).

-This is as part of the £1.57billion original fund that DCMS has had altogether).
+The Cultural Recovery Fund is part of the £1.57billion original fund that DCMS has had altogether.

 Not everyone can apply, but some members may be eligible; there are points to note:

 The lead organisation (the organisation submitting the application) should be properly constituted as an organisation.
 The kinds of organisations that are eligible to apply include:

 - community interest companies (CICs) registered with the CIC regulator

 - charitable incorporated organisations (CIOs) registered with the Charity Commission

 - charitable companies or charitable trusts registered with the Charity Commission

 - limited liability partnerships registered at Companies House